dnadella787/Math-Related-Code/GradientDescMethods/README.md

-Code for gradient descent and Nesterov's acceleration (also called Nesterov's momentum/NAG) in 1D is here.
-Currently working on making it work for R^n :)
+Code for gradient descent and Nesterov's acceleration (also called Nesterov's momentum/NAG) in R^n here.

 Similar to 1DLineSearch this uses classes with an iterate() function.